tommyxu/curator-service-api-client/README.md

+Disclaimer: This project is deprecated and not maintained any more.
+We are working on a new project of redesigned code structure for micro-services based on Spring Cloud framework.

 # Curator-Service-Api-Client

 Curator-Service-Api-Client is an API client factory for services registered in *ZooKeeper* via *Curator Framework* or *Spring Cloud ZooKeeper*, featuring **Service Discovery** and **Load balancing**.